Hiring student employees

-Seven percent of the Federal Work-Study money allocated to UMass Dartmouth must be spent in community service jobs, on- or off-campus, that provide a direct or indirect service to the community outside of the university.
+Seven percent of the Federal Work-Study money allocated to UMass Dartmouth must be spent in community service jobs on- or off-campus, which provide a direct or indirect service to the community outside of the university.
 Your assistance is appreciated to ensure our compliance with this requirement.

 CSLP jobs must be designed to improve the quality of life for community residents, particularly low-income individuals, or to solve problems related to their needs.
 These services include:

 - Fields such as health care, literacy training, education (including tutorial services), welfare, social service, public safety, crime prevention and control, recreation, rural development, and community improvement.

 - Support services for students with disabilities (including students with disabilities who are enrolled at UMass Dartmouth).

 - activities in which the FWS student serves as a mentor for such purposes as tutoring